filecoin-project/lotus-docs/content/en/storage-providers/lotus-provider/lotus-provider.md

 ---
-title: "Lotus-Provider Setup and Configuration"
+title: "Lotus-Provider Setup"
 description: "Lotus-Provider simplifies setting up and managing multiple Miner IDs in a cluster, offering high availability, simplicity, and durability.
 It integrates with Yugabyte DB for efficient data management and scalability."
-lead: "Lotus-Provider offers an efficient solution for managing storage providers in a Lotus network, with a focus on high availability, easy setup, and robust data management using Yugabyte DB."
+lead: "Lotus-Provider offers an efficient solution for managing storage providers in the Filecoin network, with a focus on high availability, easy setup, and robust data management using Yugabyte DB."
 draft: false
 menu:
     storage-providers: